 Scarlet pimpernel (Lysimachia arvensis) is a small annual (can be biennial) non-native broadleaf herb that was present in Site 1-A and 3-B as small scattered individual plants in Year 2.
 During Years 3 and 4, only a couple of sprouts of scarlet pimpernel were observed and removed in portions of Sites 3-A and 3-B. In Year 5, very few individuals were observed and removed.
-The species is commonly found in manmade and disturbed habitats and is tolerant of wetland habitats.
+During Year 6, little to no scarlet pimpernel were observed in the restoration area.
+The species is commonly found in man-made and disturbed habitats and is tolerant of wetland habitats.
 If consumed, it can be toxic to livestock and humans (UCIPM).
 Mature plants can grow up to approximately 1.3 feet with upright or prostrate stems.
 Small salmon-orange colored flowers are produced from March through July (UCIPM), and it reproduces by seed.
 This species can be removed by hand or weed wrench.
-Year 4 recommendations include removing reoccurring individual sprouts.
+Year 7 recommendations include removing reoccurring individual sprouts.